Nationality and Citizenship Rules in Kuwait

 • You are a foreign spouse of a Kuwaiti and want to apply for citizenship.

-• You are a long-term resident considering naturalisation.
+• You are a Bidoon resident or long-term resident considering naturalisation.

-• Consult an immigration lawyer — citizenship applications are complex and discretionary.
+• Consult an immigration lawyer — citizenship applications are highly discretionary.

-• If eligible, submit your application through the Central Agency for Illegal Residents' Affairs (for Bidoon) or the Ministry of Interior (for others).
+• Submit applications through the Central Agency for Illegal Residents' Affairs (for Bidoon) or the Ministry of Interior (for others).

-• Gather all required documents — birth certificates, marriage certificates, proof of residence, and good-conduct certificates.
+• Gather all required documents — birth certificates, marriage certificates, proof of continuous residence, and good-conduct certificates.

-• Be prepared for a long waiting period — citizenship decisions can take years.
+• Be prepared for a long waiting period — citizenship decisions can take years and have no guaranteed outcome.

 What should you NOT do?

-• Do not acquire foreign citizenship without understanding that you may lose Kuwaiti nationality.
+• Do not acquire foreign citizenship without understanding that you will likely lose Kuwaiti nationality.

 • Do not submit false documents — fraud in citizenship applications is a criminal offence.